 When Can I Take My Newborn Out in Public?

-Your doctor may advise you to take extra precautions if your child was premature or has a condition that affects the immune system, like HIV.
+It’s important to make sure your baby’s routine vaccines are up to date.
+Everyone in the household should get all recommended vaccines to protect the baby (and themselves), including the yearly flu vaccine and the COVID-19 vaccine and booster shots.
+Your doctor may advise you to take extra precautions if your child was born early or has a condition that affects the immune system, like HIV.

-If you have any questions, talk with your doctor.
+If you have any questions, talk to your doctor.